Real Time Location System [RTLS] Study: How do RFID and BLE differ?

 RTLS in healthcare: is it changing?

-RFID has become increasingly common for RTLS in healthcare; however the Bluetooth real time location location system is undoubtedly on the rise.
-The increasing number of solutions and rapid development of brand new beacon technologies indicates that BLE could turn existing RTLS in healthcare into something more automated and futuristic.
+RFID has become increasingly common for RTLS in healthcare; however, the Bluetooth real-time location system is undoubtedly on the rise.
+The increasing number of solutions and rapid development of new healthcare-specific tag form factors indicates that BLE could turn existing RTLS in healthcare into something more automated and futuristic.
 As major US hospitals begin moving forward with POCs, will more be joining later this year?

 Real Time Location Systems lingo: terminology index